Examples and tutorials¶

 In this example we have set

-controls the maximum value allowed for all parameters during training with the CMA-ES minimizer.
+random_bound=1to control the maximum random value for the Shur complement initialization.
+Theinit_max_param_bound=20controls the maximum value allowed for all parameters during training with the CMA-ES minimizer.
 Both flags may require tuning in order to obtain the best model results.We train the model with the CMA-ES minimizer:

 from theta.minimizer import CMA from theta.costfunctions import logarithmic minim = CMA(False) solution = minim.train(logarithmic, model, data, tolfun=1e-4)